CUinspace233/mock-mate/README.md

 uv sync
 ```

-Note: You can change the values in the `.env` file to your own.
+Note: You should change the values in the `.env` file to your own.

 #### Run

 ```bash
 ./run.sh # The port is 5200 by default, you can change it in the script
 ```
+Note: After the application startup complete, it will begin running a task of fetching news for a while.
+During the fetching (around 1 min) api requests might be slow.

 #### API Documentation